How Is Cardboard Recycled?

 How Do You Prepare Cardboard for Recycling?

 By using the simple steps we just discussed above!
 As long as your cardboard is recyclable (that it is, it isn’t contaminated, soiled, waxy, or wet), it’s pretty straightforward.
+Clean and dry cardboard is the easiest for recycling programs to work with, whereas recyclable materials such as waxed cardboard can require some additional steps.

-Remove any shipping materials, break down your cardboard (use knife or scissors to cut whatever tape was used to seal the top or bottom, then simply collapse the box into a flat object).
+Remove any shipping materials, break down your cardboard (use a knife or scissors to cut whatever tape was used to seal the top or bottom, then simply collapse the box into a flat object).
 If it’s a really large box, you may need to fold it after flattening it in order to save space, but really, it’s pretty simple.

 And it’s pretty simple to find a drop-off location.
-You can simply Google cardboard recycling and your zip code, for instance, and odds are good that numerous locations will show up in the results.
+You can simply Google “cardboard recycling” and your zip code, for instance, and odds are good that numerous locations will show up in the results.

 Can Cardboard Boxes Be Recycled?